Vivian Gornick: Career

 Gornick was a reporter for The Village Voice from 1969 to 1977.
 Her journalistic work has also appeared in The New York Times, The Nation, Atlantic Monthly, and many other publications.

 In 1969, the radical feminist group New York Radical Feminists was founded by Shulamith Firestone and Anne Koedt; Firestone's and Koedt's desire to start this new group was aided by Gornick's 1969 Village Voice essay, "The Next Great Moment in History Is Theirs".
 At the end of the essay she announced the formation of the group, including a contact address and phone number, which raised considerable national interest from prospective members.

+Gornick has published over a dozen books, the most celebrated of which was Fierce Attachments (1987), a memoir about her long battle with her mother for independence.
+It was hailed by The New York Times for its "mesmerizing, thrilling" truths, and was selected in 2019 by The New York Times Book Review critics as the best memoir of the past 50 years.

-Gornick has published over a dozen books, the last one being Taking a Long Look: Essays on Culture, Literature, and Feminism in Our Time, which appeared in 2021.
+Her last published book is Taking a Long Look: Essays on Culture, Literature, and Feminism in Our Time, which appeared in 2021.
 In that same year, she was awarded the Windham–Campbell Literature Prize for nonfiction.

 Gornick taught writing at The New School.
 For the 2007–2008 academic year, she was a fellow at the Radcliffe Institute at Harvard University, and in 2015 she served as the Bedell Distinguished Visiting Professor in the University of Iowa's Nonfiction Writing Program.